mdivyashankar/AnalyticsVidhya--Twitter-Sentiment-Analysis/README.md

 Website link: https://datahack.analyticsvidhya.com/contest/practice-problem-twitter-sentiment-analysis/

+<b> Using BERT model with Pytorch got an F1 score of 0.78 on test data and rank 36 on leaderboard.</b>

 The objective of this task is to detect hate speech in tweets.
 For the sake of simplicity, we say a tweet contains hate speech if it has a racist or sexist sentiment associated with it.
 So, the task is to classify racist or sexist tweets from other tweets.

 Formally, given a training sample of tweets and labels, where label '1' denotes the tweet is racist/sexist and label '0' denotes the tweet is not racist/sexist, your objective is to predict the labels on the test dataset.